"It is an all-time bhangra anthem which will continue to be played at almost all weddings"

 Jalandhar born – Punjabi superstar – Diljit Dosanjh was close to making two appearances in our top 10.
 Diljit, and his hit track, ‘Patiala Peg’, DJ Gurms says:

-“He [Dosanjh] is a newbie to the bhangra industry, but is very popular with all age groups.
+“He [Dosanjh] is a great addition to the Bhangra industry and is very popular with all age groups.

 His songs, ‘Patiala Peg’ in particular, are sure to be played at almost every Punjabi wedding.”